The Smashing Pumpkins: Teargarden and Oceania: 2009–2013

 On April 26, 2011, Corgan announced that the Smashing Pumpkins would be releasing a new album titled Oceania, which he labeled as "an album within an album" in regards to the Teargarden by Kaleidyscope project, in the fall.
 As with the previous recording sessions, all four band members contributed to the project.
 Also, the entire album catalog was to be remastered and reissued with bonus tracks, starting with Gish and Siamese Dream in November 2011.
 The pre-Gish demos, Pisces Iscariot, and Mellon Collie and the Infinite Sadness were released in 2012, with The Aeroplane Flies High released the following year.
-Adore was released in 2014, and Machina/The Machines of God and the yet commercially unreleased Machina II/Friends and Enemies of Modern Music are expected to be combined, remixed, and released in the same year.
+Adore was released in 2014.
+Machina/The Machines of God and the yet commercially unreleased Machina II/Friends and Enemies of Modern Music were expected to be combined, remixed, and released in the same year but were not released due to label hang-ups.
 The band did a thirteen-city US tour in October 2011 followed by a European tour in November and December.

 Oceania was released on June 19, 2012, and received generally positive reviews.
 The album debuted at No. 4 on the Billboard 200 and at No. 1 on the Billboard Independent.
 The album spawned two singles, "The Celestials" and "Panopticon".
 The band proceeded to tour in support of the album, including a US tour involving playing the album in its entirety.
 By September 2012, Corgan stated that the band had already begun work on their next album.
 However, despite this, the band concentrated on touring, playing at Glastonbury Festival, Dour Festival and the Barclays Center, where they recorded Oceania: Live in NYC, which was released on September 24, 2013.